 The Mormon Church was founded in New York after Joseph Smith, Jr. claimed to have found a buried book of golden plates written by ancient American prophets in the late 1820s.
-Smith said the Angel Moroni, who was the guardian of these plates, had directed him to these writings and that his mission was to publish a translation of this book.
-This work, published in 1830, as the Book of Mormon, served as a foundation for Smith’s organization, first called the Church of Christ, established April 6, 1830.
-It was later renamed Church of Jesus Christ of Latter-day Saints.
+Smith said the Angel Moroni, the guardian of these plates, had directed him to these writings and that his mission was to publish a translation of this book.
+This work, published in 1830 as the Book of Mormon, served as a foundation for Smith’s organization, first called the Church of Christ, established on April 6, 1830.
+It was later renamed the Church of Jesus Christ of Latter-day Saints.

-Smith then taught his followers that the church needed endowment of heavenly power before redeeming Zion, and he soon began construction of an expensive temple in Kirtland where the endowment was to occur.
+Smith then taught his followers that the church needed an endowment of heavenly power before redeeming Zion.
+He soon began constructing an expensive temple in Kirtland where the endowment was to occur.
 However, on January 12, 1838, after a financial scandal effectively caused the collapse of the Ohio church, Smith fled an arrest warrant and joined his followers in Missouri.

-When many of the Kirtland church members followed him to Missouri, tensions escalated with the old Missouri settlers, which led to what has become known as the Missouri Mormon War.
-Missouri’s “old settlers,” characterized the Mormons as fanatics whose clannish behavior made a mockery of republican institutions by placing power in the hands of a single man.
+When many Kirtland church members followed him to Missouri, tensions escalated with the old Missouri settlers, leading to what has become known as the Missouri Mormon War.
+Missouri’s “old settlers” characterized the Mormons as fanatics whose clannish behavior made a mockery of republican institutions by placing power in the hands of a single man.

-Over the next year, an estimated 10,000 Mormons were forced to leave the state, most settling in or near what would become the city of Nauvoo, Illinois.
-In 1839, Smith directed the construction of a second temple in Nauvoo, as well as becoming the mayor of the new town, and commander of the Nauvoo Legion, a large and nearly autonomous branch of the Illinois militia.
+Over the next year, an estimated 10,000 Mormons were forced to leave the state, most settling in or near the city of Nauvoo, Illinois.
+In 1839, Smith directed the construction of a second temple in Nauvoo and became the mayor of the new town and commander of the Nauvoo Legion, a large and nearly autonomous branch of the Illinois militia.
 Publicly, while Smith was teaching religious doctrines, he was also secretly introducing the practice of polygamy among his members, as well as a symbolic Millennial legislature that made him the king.

-In 1844, Smith ran for President of the United States but, by this time, there were several church members that had begun to question him.
+In 1844, Smith ran for President of the United States, but by this time, several church members had begun to question him.
 The first and only edition of the Nauvoo Expositor ran an article that claimed Smith was practicing polygamy and that he intended to set himself up as a theocratic king.
-The assertions, made by a group of Latter Day Saint members, also charged that Smith was a fallen prophet and that he had acquired too much power.
+The assertions, made by a group of Latter-Day Saint members, also charged that Smith was a fallen prophet and that he had acquired too much power.
 Smith, who was then serving as Nauvoo Mayor, responded by destroying the newspaper’s facilities and declaring martial law to corral the local outrage.
-Smith was then arrested and jailed in Carthage, Iowa on charges of treason.
+Smith was then arrested and jailed in Carthage, Iowa, on charges of treason.
 While he was awaiting trial, an armed mob of men with painted faces stormed the jail and shot him and his brother Hyrum to death.
-Today, Latter Day Saints view Joseph and Hyrum as martyrs.
+Today, Latter-Day Saints view Joseph and Hyrum as martyrs.
 In a series of church-sanctioned essays released in October of 2014, the Mormon Church acknowledged for the first time that Smith had between 30 and 40 wives during his time as leader.